OUR TEAM

 Composer, performer, and producer Alex Sniderman has spent more than 20 years building a formidable, personally charged body of music, making consistently compelling music that's won the hearts of those fortunate enough to hear it, including legendary MC5 guitar hero Wayne Kramer, who produced his first album and called Alex "a true undiscovered genius."
 Currently completing a Master of Fine Arts in Sonic Arts at Brooklyn College, Sniderman has broadened his artistic palette, composing with traditional and electronic instruments as well as audio feedback and noise elements under the tutelage of Marina Rosenfeld, David Grubbs, Tyondai Braxton, Douglas Geers, Ben Vida, Red Wierenga, and D.D.
 Jackson.

-MASTER’S STUDENTS AND RECENT MASTER’S GRADUATES
+RECENT MASTER’S GRADUATES

 Zachary Marvin